 As you progress toward your OKRs, some key results might become more stable or predictable.
 You can then transition certain key results into KPIs to track them as ongoing performance metrics.

-Example: Once the e-commerce company achieves its goal of increasing traffic by 30% and successfully launching the marketing campaign, these results can become KPIs, such as:
+Example: Once the e-commerce company achieves its goal of increasing traffic by 30% and successfully launches the marketing campaign, these results can become KPIs, such as:

 This shift allows you to maintain a dynamic strategy, using OKRs for growth and innovation and KPIs to monitor the ongoing success of established goals.